AlaaAmin552/Dynamic-Memory-Allocation-Simulator/README.md

 We worked together throughout the entire project—from brainstorming and planning to writing and testing the final implementation.
 Every member contributed to coding, debugging, and documentation.
 The result is a reliable, informative, and elegant simulation that reflects a deep understanding of memory management in operating systems.

----

-We hope this project reflects not just technical accuracy, but clarity of thought, collaboration, and a solid grasp of core operating system principles.